THE RAMBLINGS OF AN

 sometimes there would be bright lightening flashes.
 I never heard

-thunder but the propellors made a great deal of noise back there.
+thunder but the spinning of the propellors made a great deal of noise back there.

 The work shops were very